-- Art.
-23. All candidates for the Presidency of the Republic must be of Senegalese nationality, enjoy political and civil rights, and be at least 35 years of age. - Art.
+Art.
+23. All candidates for the Presidency of the Republic must be of Senegalese nationality, enjoy political and civil rights, and be at least 35 years of age.

+Art.
 24. Candidacies shall be deposited with the Registrar of the Supreme Court, at least thirty and at most sixty days before the first ballot.
-However, if a candidate should die, new candidacies may be deposited at any time until the eve of the next balloting.
+However, if a candidate should die, new candidacies may be deposited at any time until the eve of the balloting.

-No candidacy shall be acceptable that is not accompanied by the signature of fifty voters of which at least ten shall be deputies.
+No candidacy shall be acceptable unless presented by a legally established political party or accompanied by the signature of fifty voters of which at least ten shall be deputies.

 Art.
-25. Twenty nine days before the first round of balloting, the Supreme Court shall draw up and publish the list of candidates.
+25. Twenty nine days before the ballot, the Supreme Court shall draw up and publish the list of candidates.